skaramje/RealTimeBusTracker/README.md

 # RealTimeBusTracker
 Tracks the bus location from MIT to Harvard in realtime

-API access token is personal and shoulbe be accessed be creating an account with mapbox.com.
+API access token is personal and should be be accessed by creating an account with mapbox.com.
 The token should be insterted in the first line between single quotes after 'mapboxgl.accessToken = '

 Installation: Save the html, css, javascript files in one folder.
 Drag and drop the html file in chrome browser to run the code.
 Click on the button 'Real Time Bus Tracker' to start tracking/